necolas/idiomatic-css/README.md

 /*
-This is a single paragraph comment, it has only two lines of text, but it could have more, like three, four, six, or event seven if you like writing.
+This is a single paragraph comment, it has only two lines of text, but it could have more, like three, four, five, or event six if you like writing.
 */

 /* Basic comment. */